 Some areas like Florida, California, and parts of the south may be able to produce crops year-round, giving you a constant source of fresh produce.
 In locations like these, you might even be able to start some plants during the winter.
 However, be mindful of the potential for a sudden cold snap, and be ready to protect your plants if one hits.

 Fall Pests & Diseases To Watch Out For

 Surprisingly, a lot of pests can continue to survive and thrive well into the fall.
-Some of them can easily devour your fall garden plants long before they can reach maturity, so beware!
+Some of them can easily devour your fall garden plants that get planted next to lingering summer crops long before they can reach maturity, so beware!

-Cabbage loopers and cabbage worms are just as likely in the autumn as they are in the summertime.
-They’ve developed throughout the summer months, and now is when they’re feasting in preparation to hiding away through the cold months.
+Cabbage loopers and cabbage worms are just as likely in the autumn as they are in the mid to late summer.
+They’ve developed throughout the summer months, and now is when they’re feasting in preparation for hiding away through the cold months.